Tuesday, 3 January 2017

 Formerly known as manic depression, Bipolar Disorder is a mental health condition that causes extreme mood swings.

 These swings range from emotional highs (Mania or Hypomania) to emotional lows (Depression).
-These shifts can affect sleep, energy, activity, judgment, behavior, and the ability to think clearly.
+These extreme shifts can heavily affect sleep, energy, activity, judgment, behavior, and the ability to think clearly.

 Types of Bipolar Disorder